-Originating from the C7 transverse process and passing through the inter scalene triangle before attaching firmly to the first rib it can severely interfere with the normal function of the arm.
+Originating from the C7 transverse process and passing through the interscalene triangle, this extra rib can severely interfere with the normal function of the arm.

 What is mysterious is that the cervical ribs are usually quiescent for many years until some event like a car accident or bad fall starts the radiating pain and tingling in the arm and hand.

 The symptoms are very variable, depending on whether the artery primarily is affected, and which trunk of the brachial plexus.
 Generally, the nerves are influenced more than the blood vessels.

-Classically, raising the arms narrows the passage causing what is known as a thoracic outlet syndrome.
+Classically, raising the arms further narrows the passage causing what is known as a thoracic outlet syndrome.

-The main diagnosis for TOS usually is determined by Adson's test.
+The diagnosis for TOS usually is determined by Adson's test.
 The effect on the radial pulse is assessed with movements of the head, neck and arm, together with breathing.
 It is however a very subjective procedure, and dependent on a strong heart and sufficient blood pressure.

 If the radial pulse is weak and thready then it is difficult to make a proper assessment.

-In carpal tunnel the median nerve is affected causing tingling in the thumb side of the hand; in a cervical rib case file the pinkie is more likely to be symptomatic.
+In carpal tunnel syndrome the median nerve is affected causing tingling in the thumb side of the hand; in a cervical rib case file the pinkie is more likely to be symptomatic.

 Cervical rib case files often cause other syndromes in the upper limb such as shoulder pain or carpal tunnel provoking tingling in the arms and hands.

 Tingling in arms and hands is invariably a large component of these cervical rib case files; a differential diagnosis is important.
 Is this a true carpal tunnel syndrome, for example, or just a byproduct of that large offending appendage in the upper torso?

-Arm pain and tingling the hand is frequently a feature in cervical rib case files.
+Arm pain and tingling in the hand are frequently featured in cervical rib case files.